C3MA/ws2812ambi/README.md

 In the URL you can add "&blink={time in seconds}" to have the LEDs blinking...
+Also you can add "&duration{time in seconds}" to have the LEDs blinking only for a specific duration of time

 Control Relais or other on GPIO5